Server memory configuration options

 Lock Pages in Memory (LPIM)

-This Windows policy determines which accounts can use a process to keep data in physical memory, preventing the system from paging the data to virtual memory on disk.
+This Windows policy determines which accounts can access the API to keep data in physical memory, preventing the system from paging the data to virtual memory on disk.
 Locking pages in memory may keep the server responsive when paging memory to disk occurs.
 The Lock Pages in Memory option is set to ON in instances of SQL Server Standard edition and higher when the account with privileges to run sqlservr.exe has been granted the Windows Lock Pages in Memory (LPIM) user right.

 To disable the Lock Pages In Memory option for SQL Server, remove the Lock Pages in Memory user right for the account with privileges to run sqlservr.exe (the SQL Server startup account) startup account.